ODAWARA Shikki (Lacquerware)

-The earliest examples of this ware were pieces of lacquered turned goods made from the plentiful supplies of wood available from the mountains around Hakone in the Muromachi period (1333-1568).
+The earliest examples of Odawara lacquerware were made with wood from the abundant forests near the mountains of Hakone in the Muromachi era (1333-1568).

-Some time later, the technique of applying colored lacquer known as iro-urushi-nuri was introduced when Hojo who governed the area at the time, invited lacquer ware craftsmen to come to the castle town in order to develop the local craft.
-It seems reasonable to suppose that the required became established during the Edo period (1600-1868), when lacquer was used on weapons and armor as well as for household goods such as soup bowls and trays.
+Later, the iro-urushi-nuri technique of applying colored lacquer was introduced when the Hojo government invited lacquerware craftsmen to the town to develop the local craft.
+The practice may have been established during the Edo era (1600-1868), when lacquer was applied not only to weapons and armor but also to household goods, including soup bowls and trays.

-The special features of this ware are the craftsmanship of the turnery and the way in which the lacquer brings out the beauty of the natural grain to the full.
-There are two types of lacquer ware, kijiro-nuri on which clear lacquer is used and suri-urushi-nuri.
-For this raw lacquer is rubbed well into the polished surface of the wood.
-Even today, bowls, plates, trays and coasters are the principle items produced sustaining this craft.
+The special features of Odawara Lacquerware include its high-quality lathe work and the degree to which the lacquer brings out the full beauty of the woodgrain.
+Odawara lacquerware involves two techniques: kijiro-nuri, in which clear lacquer is used, and suri-urushi-nuri, in which raw lacquer is rubbed firmly into the polished surface of the wood.
+The main items produced today include bowls, plates, trays and coasters.

-Odawara shikki is unique for its advanced wood turning techniques and lacquer that reveals the full natural beauty of the underlying wood grain.
-Instead of hiding the wood grain, the key techniques of Suriurushi-nuri, applying extremely thin layers of lacquer, and Kijiro-nuri, using a finishing lacquer of incredible clarity, bring out the full beauty of the underlying wood.
+Odawara lacquerware is unique for its advanced lathing techniques and lacquer applications that reveal the full natural beauty of the underlying woodgrain, including suriurushi-nuri, which uses extremely thin layers of lacquer, and kijiro-nuri, which uses a finishing lacquer of incredible clarity.

 How to make

-A spinning lathe or turning lathe is used for the initial shaping of the wood.
-Once it is shaped, it is polished with natural rushes to prepare it for lacquering.
-The first lacquering step of Suriurushi-nuri involves applying an extremely thin layer of raw lacquer to the wood, waiting for it to be absorbed and then applying another layer countless times.
-In the next step of Irourushi-nuri, black lacquer is applied as a base layer, and after it dries another layer of red or black lacquer is applied on top, which brings out a deep luster.
-For the final step of Kijiro-nuri, top coat of incredibly clear lacquer is applied to finish the product.
+A spinning or turning lathe is used to shape the wood, after which it is polished to prepare it for lacquering.
+The first lacquering step, called suriurushi-nuri, involves repeatedly applying an extremely thin layer of raw lacquer to the wood, waiting for it to be absorbed and then applying another layer.
+In the next step, called irourushi-nuri, black lacquer is applied as a base layer, and after it dries, another layer of red or black lacquer is applied on top to bring out a deep luster.
+For the final step, called kijiro-nuri, a top coat of incredibly clear lacquer is applied to give the product its unique finish.